clairefan816/game-coding-challenge/README.md

 ## 📕 Background
 ### Value of this App
-Why I'd like to develop this app.
-The MUSICMIND app is a single page / single user experience design.

-Whom can benefit from this app.
+This is a logic game which helps people build critical thinking and inference skills.
+However, the majority of logic games in the market are unconsciously biased towards using 🔢 `numbers` or 🔤 `letters` as symbol for inference.

+There are many people actually recognize 🌈 `color` or 🎶 `sound` as symbols more efficiently.
+Little ones who really like colors.
+Musicians like me has perfect pitch would like to play around with sound patterns.

+Bringing **diversity** into our project, we add colors and sounds as new symbols in this game for enriching user experience in our game.

-### Game History
+### Game Rule
 MusicMind app is a board / decode game adapted from an old British game called `🐂s and 🐄s`.
 The idea of the game is for one player (the code-breaker) to guess the secret code chosen by the other player(the code-maker).

 The code is a sequence of 4 digits chosen from 0 ~ 9.
+Then, the code-breaker makes a serie of pattern guesses. **The number can be picked repetitively**.
+After each guess the code-maker gives feedback in the form of 2 numbers.
+If
-Then, the code-breaker makes a serie of pattern guesses - after each guess the code-maker gives feedback in the form of 2 numbers.
-If the matching digits are in the right position, you earn a 🐂, if in different positions, you earn a 🐄.
-The code-breaker wins the game by getting the secret number ( earn 4 🐂s in one round ) within 10 rounds.
+the matching digits are in the right position, you earn a 🐂, if in different positions, you earn a 🐄.
+The code-breaker wins the game by getting the secret number ( earn 4 🐂s in one round ) within 10 tries.

 For example:
 * Secret number: 1357
 * Opponent's try: 1538
 * Answer: 1 🐂 and 2 🐄s (The bull is "1", the cows are "2" and "5".)

-### New Features
+### New Features with Examples
 Following the playing rule of `🐂s and 🐄s`, MusicMind develop two more features into this game, decode the color pattern, and the sound pattern.

-Users can either play with one mode or three modes:
+Users can choose the symbols used for the game:
+* **Number, color and pitch** :
-* **Guess number pattern** :
+* **Number and pitch** :
-* **Guess color pattern** :
+* **Color and pitch** :
-* **Guess color pattern** :
+* **Pitch only** :

 For making this game more friendly to everyone, this app opened two difficulty level for users to pick from :